BEXIS2/Documents/Docs/Search.md

 ---
 ## Search Interface

 Use the search page to explore all available datasets in your BEXIS2 instance.
-The exact layout may differ depending on your [instance configuration](configuration-ui/#manage-search).
+The exact layout may differ depending on your __[instance configuration](configuration-ui/#manage-search)__.

 Search results are shown either as: